Warrego Highway: State-controlled road

+State-controlled roads that intersect with the highway are listed in the main article.

 Route description

 The highway commences at the end of the M2 Ipswich Motorway, near Ipswich and runs to Helidon Spa, at the foot of the Great Dividing Range.
 From there it follows the Toowoomba Bypass to Charlton, west of Toowoomba.
 The Warrego then crosses the Darling Downs, bypassing the town of Oakey and then passing through the towns of Dalby, Chinchilla and Miles, in the Western Downs.
 The highway continues through the towns of Roma and Mitchell in the Maranoa Region of South West Queensland.
-After Morven, the A2 Route continues north-west along the Landsborough Highway, with the western turnoff continuing the Warrego Highway down to its terminus at Charleville.
+After Morven, the A2 Route continues north–west along the Landsborough Highway, with the western turnoff continuing the Warrego Highway down to its terminus at Charleville.